healthyregions/NJ-opioidenv/data_final/metadata/metadata_community_econ.md

 Pulled tract level data of New Jersey:
 B19301_001: income per capita
+B23025_001: employment status for the population 16 years and over
+B23025_004: employed of the population 16 years and over who are in the labor force
+B23025_005: unemployed of the population 16 years and over who are in the labor force

 ### Step 2: Cleaning
+calcuated the employment per capita by the number of people employed (employed), over the total population (employ_total).

 ### Step 3: Write Data

 ## KEY VARIABLE NAMES AND DEFINITIONS:

 income_per_cap: income per capita
+employ_per_cap: employment per capita

 ## LINK TO DESCRIPTIVE STATISTICS:
 Data in data_final/community_econ.Rmd